ZomerVinicius/ZomerVinicius/README.md

 ## About me

-- 🔭 I’m currently working on Typescript, React, React Native and Graphql technologies
+- 🔭 I’m currently working on Flutter, React, React Native, Typescript and GraphQl technologies
 - 🌱 I’m currently learning Tests and of course JS improvements
 - 💬 Ask me about: tech, music, cycling and a little bit about investments.
 -  ⚡ Technologies: React, Node, Gatsbyjs, React-Native, Graphql, NextJS, Prisma, PostgreSQL, Typescript